scateu/tsv_edl.vim/README.davinci.md

    - Start Timecode: 01:00:00:00  (thanks to `--offsetonehour`)
    - Frame Rate: 25 (as specified in `tsv2fcpxml.py`)
    - Angle Sync: Sound (Or with In Mark)
-   - Name: multicam
+   - Name: `multicam`

- - Import multicam.fcpxml
+ - Import `multicam.fcpxml`
    - **Uncheck** "Automatically import source clips into media pool"
-   - **Check only** the bin that includes "multicam" clip.
+   - **Check only** the bin that includes `multicam` clip.
 So that it's easier for DaVinci Resolve to select this one
  - Tada!
-DaVinci Resolve should be using your Multicam Clip named "multicam"
+DaVinci Resolve should be using your Multicam Clip named `multicam`

 ## 3. Edit!